 I also did a second hike along the Point Trail.
 This third of a mile trail is a bit steeper than the other hike I did, but still should be fairly easy for most visitors.

 The Point Trail heads downhill toward a small pavilion that overlooks Lake Perez and offers great views of the area.
-There is also a beautiful bridge, known as the Toll Bridge, that the trail passes.
+There is also a beautiful bridge, known as the Troll Bridge, that the trail passes.

 A short diversion off of this trail takes you to the Sugar Shack, where Shaver’s Creek has maple syrup demonstrations in the spring.

 In the end, I did less than a mile of Shaver’s Creek six miles of hiking trails, so there’s a lot more to explore and discover here.
 I know I can’t wait to visit again and see even more.

 Ultimately, Shaver’s Creek Education Center is an excellent destination for families or anyone that loves the outdoors.
 While the trails here aren’t overly difficult, it’s still a beautiful area to explore, and the benefits of the free Discovery Room and Raptor Aviary set this apart from the hiking opportunities available at nearby public lands.

 If you are looking for a great place to explore in the Alleghenies, you won’t want to miss the fantastic Shaver’s Creek Environmental Center.

 Shaver’s Creek Environmental Center